omar-moustafa-code/Data-Visualization-Assignments/README.md

 # Data-Visualization-Assignments
-Jupyter notebooks of all assignments of the course: "Data Visualization"
+Jupyter notebooks of all of the coding portions of al assignments of the course: "Data Visualization"